pombolo/tfthowler/README.md

 ![Image of Tier List](https://is3-ssl.mzstatic.com/image/thumb/Purple123/v4/84/fd/7a/84fd7aef-688a-fa3b-3e04-c9c734335f86/pr_source.png/230x0w.jpg)
 ![Image of Tier List](https://is1-ssl.mzstatic.com/image/thumb/Purple113/v4/5e/94/09/5e94092d-cc97-f27b-ee2d-919da18ac11f/pr_source.png/230x0w.jpg)

-5. Leaderboards will list the to leaders of each tier/division.
+5. Leaderboards will list the leaders of each tier/division.
 This is the only place where the riot api is used.

 ![Image of Tier List](http://lazyson.com/leaderboard.png)